Player Guide

 • Start with the score you earned from played words.

-• Add your endgame coin bonus: in standard games, each coin becomes 2 extra points.
+• Add your endgame coin bonus: each coin becomes 1 extra point.

-• Subtract the face value of the tiles still in your hand.
+• Subtract the face value of the ordinary letters still in your hand.

 If the final totals are tied in a multiplayer or bot match, the first player in the match wins the tiebreak.